Integrated Health | Phase 2

 The Sarakawa Clinic

-HTH, in collaboration with their partner organization, Association Espoir pour Demain (AED-Lidaw), and the Government of Togo, provides comprehensive healthcare services to over 1,600 individuals living with HIV/AIDS across 5 health centers in northern Togo.
-HTH recently expanded their services beyond HIV/AIDS care with the launch of their new Maternal and Child Health Program, which is providing improved maternal and child health services to a population of nearly 30,000 in four communities in the Kozah District of northern Togo.
+Integrated Health, in collaboration with their partner organization, Association Espoir pour Demain (AED-Lidaw), and the Government of Togo, provides comprehensive healthcare services to over 1,600 individuals living with HIV/AIDS across 5 health centers in northern Togo.
+Integrated Health recently expanded their services beyond HIV/AIDS care with the launch of their new Maternal and Child Health Program, which is providing improved maternal and child health services to a population of nearly 30,000 in four communities in the Kozah District of northern Togo.
 This includes these three clinic renovations and the Adabawere Maternity Ward completed during Phase 1.

 The primary objective of the clinic renovations was to establish an improved water source at the clinic, including the installation of a hydraulic pump, water tower, and storage tank.
 At the conclusion of the renovations, we are happy to report, a solar-powered electrical system was installed at 2 clinics, providing reliable electricity to the clinic and latrines.
 Secondly, a new seven-meter water tower with water storage polytank and solar-powered pump and plumbing were installed at all 3 clinics.